 For LCFT we need to consider the exponential of $X$.
 Since $X$ is distribution valued a renormalization procedure is needed.
 Define the circle average of $X$ by

 and consider the measure

 Then, for $\gamma\in [0,2)$, we have the convergence in probability

 and convergence is in the sense of weak convergence of measures.
-This limiting measure is non trivial and is Gaussian multiplicative chaos (GMC) associated to the field $X$ with respect to the measure $|x|_+^{-4}d^2x$ (see Berestycki's work \cite{Ber} for an elegant and elementary approach to GMC and references).
+This limiting measure is non trivial and is GMC associated to the field $X$ with respect to the measure $|x|_+^{-4}d^2x$ (see Berestycki's work \cite{Ber} for an elegant and elementary approach to GMC and references).